itNasyrov/MS-SQL-Server-Samples/paging/Readme.md

 ## Information

-the stored procedure is designed to separate data for paginated data output, before MSSQL 2012, use the procedure from the file [paging.sql](https://github.com/itNasyrov/SQL-Server-Samples/blob/master/paging/paging.sql) starting with MSSQL 2012 and higher, use the procedure from the file [offset2012.sql](https://github.com/itNasyrov/SQL-Server-Samples/blob/master/paging/offset2012)
+The stored procedure is designed to separate data for paginated data output, before MSSQL 2012, use the procedure from the file [paging.sql](https://github.com/itNasyrov/SQL-Server-Samples/blob/master/paging/paging.sql) starting with MSSQL 2012 and higher, use the procedure from the file [offset2012.sql](https://github.com/itNasyrov/SQL-Server-Samples/blob/master/paging/offset2012)

 **@pages** get the page you need